-Though these components have a specific impact on local 3-pack, Google My Business account, Links, and Reviews heavily influence the ranking in local 3-pack.
+Though these components specifically impact local 3-pack, Google My Business account, Links, and Reviews heavily influence the ranking in local 3-pack.

 If your GMB profile is not part of your online local marketing strategy, then now it’s time you incorporate it.
 Local SEO is vital to bring locals into your business, and GMB significantly impacts local SEO.

-Ensure that you’re including all the correct information in the GMB profile, and don’t mislead Google with any wrong information.
+Ensure that you include all the correct information in the GMB profile, and don’t mislead Google with any wrong information.